-Written By: Gary Wonning
+Written by: Gary Wonning

-The author has been a writer/photographer for over thirty years.
+Gary has been a writer/photographer for over thirty years.
 Specializing in nature and landscape photography, as well as studying native cultures.

 His travels have taken him to most of the United States, as well as Australia, Belize, Egypt and the Canary Islands.